 How to Outline an Exit Strategy in Your Business Plan

-It may surprise you to hear that you should give space in your business plan to a description of your exit strategy — the plan for how you’ll personally leave your business at some point in the future — but you should, especially if you’re seeking investors, because they’ll factor your plans into their funding decision.
+It may surprise you to hear that you should give space in your business plan to a description of an exit strategy — the plan for how leaving your business at some point in the future — but you should, especially if you’re seeking investors, for two reasons.

 For each of the exit options you consider, make a short list of the business capabilities and resources you need to have in place for the strategy to eventually become a reality.

-In most cases, your written business plan should mention your exit strategy.
-Sketching out how you’ll personally leave your business and harvest its value at some point in the future is a first step in guiding the final chapter of your involvement to a positive conclusion.
+In most cases, your written business plan should mention your personal exit strategy.
+Sketching out how you plan to leave your business, harvest its value, and ensure its ongoing vitality under new ownership is an important first step in guiding the final chapter of your involvement to a positive conclusion.

 People willing to fund your business want to know how and when they’ll receive a return on their investments.
 The most common investor exit strategies involve payoff through one of the following approaches:

 Buyout of investor shares by owners or key business principles

 Acquisition by or merger with another business